 SCRAMBLECODE is based on these ideas but adds even more security:

-SCRAMBLECODE, on the other hand, protects using an inside-out scheme, where every single instruction and variable are encrypted individually, starting security at the very core of the program and relying on no outside protective assistance.
+SCRAMBLECODE, on the other hand, protects using an inside-out scheme, where every generated instruction and variable is encrypted individually, starting security at the very core of the program and relying on no outside protective assistance.

-It is two very different and complementary approaches, that each provides strong protection, but when used together may raise the security level even more.
+It is two very different and complementary approaches, that each can provide strong protection, but when used together may raise the security level significantly.
 This is described in more detail in Real Life Safety and What SCRAMBLECODE Adds.

 Once the SCRAMBLECODE solution was defined at a conceptual level, identifying the key elements of the design came next.